 This is the first article in the ‘Blogging on Demand’ series.
 If you have a topic you want me to blog about, feel free to send an email, contact me via social media or leave a comment below.
 Jen Morris picked the topic of this post.
-She tweeted me saying: “I’d love a GP view on polypharmacy/ deprescribing & importance of reviewing/ stopping treatment, not just continuing indefinitely.”
+She tweeted me saying: “I’d love a GP view on polypharmacy, deprescribing & importance of reviewing and stopping treatment, not just continuing indefinitely.”

 I really like this topic.
 I’ll explain why.
 It’s fair to say I have a love-hate relationship with medications.
 They can do a lot of good, but also cause misery.
 Prescribing drugs is a bit like cooking, and getting the balance of the different ingredients right an art: Use too little and your dinner guests are unimpressed, use too much and it becomes unpalatable.